jameshughes89/cs102/src/site/index.rst

 ************************

 This course emphasizes the use of abstraction in programming.
 Elementary data structures are introduced (stacks, queues, lists, trees) along with related algorithms.
-The data structures and other simple iterative and recursive algorithms are used (e.g. searching and sorting) are used to introduce algorithm analysis.
+The data structures and other simple iterative and recursive algorithms (e.g. searching and sorting) are used to introduce algorithm analysis.